Garrett Harris noon, March 10

 The band played some of their first local gigs at Scolari's Office.
 "When we moved here [from Las Vegas], that was one bar my friends told me to play in San Diego," says Jackson Milgaten.
 "I like it that the stage is small, and it's dimly lit.
 Because there is usually no cover, bands are paid from the bar receipts."

 Their 2007 album is called And the Grammar Lamb.
 The group was Filter magazine's Undiscovered Band of the Month in December 2007.
 They were nominated Best Alternative Band at the 2007 San Diego Music Awards, and their 2008 album Skelephone Call from the Eastern Side earned an SDMA Best Alternative Album nomination.

-Jackson Milgaten also promotes concerts under the moniker Action Jackson Promotions, and co-owns the label Single Screen Records, along with Craig Barclift (bassist for the Powerchords).
-As of 2009, Milgaten's house in North Park sometimes doubles as a performance space he calls the Boat House.
-He also plays with the Paddle Boat and Cuckoo Chaos.
+Jackson Milgaten has also promoted concerts under the moniker Action Jackson Promotions, and he co-founded the label Single Screen Records, along with Craig Barclift (bassist for the Powerchords).
+As of 2009, Milgaten's house in North Park sometimes doubled as a performance space he calls the Boat House.
+He has also played with the Paddle Boat and Cuckoo Chaos.

 The band played its final show on February 10, 2012, at Luce Loft.
 In early 2014, Jackson Milgaten launched a new band called Deadphones.